The Devil’s Footprints: The Unsolved Mystery That Left England Wondering What Walked Among Them

 Could it have been a human hoax?
 Someone using a carved hoof on a stick, leaving tracks overnight?

-Problem: To fake tracks over 40+ miles, through dozens of villages, up and over walls, rivers, and roofs… in one night… in a snowstorm… would take a level of dedication that feels almost superhuman.
+Problem: to fake tracks over 40+ miles, through dozens of villages, up and over walls, rivers, and roofs…in one night…in a snowstorm…would take a level of dedication that feels almost superhuman.

 3. Weather phenomenon

-Problem: These weren’t random patches.
+Problem with that one: These weren’t random patches.
 They were a continuous, uniform trail of distinct prints, often in a straight line.
 If it were melting snow, the pattern would’ve been messier, more irregular.

 4. A hopping mouse or other small animal